 THE WEEK AHEAD:

-We’re expected to be cooler and wetter than normal going into the beginning of the February with our temperatures and precipitation amounts.
+We’re expected to be near normal going into the beginning of the February with our temperatures and precipitation amounts.